 A General Power of Attorney grants all the powers to the person wherein he/she will be answerable as well as accountable to all the acts done/decided by him on behalf of the principal person.
 In India, it is not uncommon in the real estate sector to use a general power of attorney for all kind of property matters and transactions i.e. buying, selling, mortgaging, leasing etc. The most significant thing to consider is choosing the right and reliable person while handing him over your general power of attorney.
 Here, the key emphasis is on the use of General Power of Attorney for buying of property and how effectively appropriate it is in the eyes of law as well as in reality for the principal.

 General Power of Attorney, is used by buyers and sellers only to avoid stamp duty, capital gains, taxes, etc. and especially, in cases, where the principal owner is out of town or country and thus, issue a general power of attorney to a trustworthy person to do certain acts relating to purchase of property on behalf of him.

 Another benefit is that General Power of Attorney is revocable or terminated at the grantor’s desire at any apt time he/she thinks right unless it is made otherwise.
-In other words, it is only for the convenience of buyer, but in any way does not convey ownership of any purchased property to the attorney/principal person.
+In other words, it is at the convenience of the buyer, but in any way does not convey ownership of any purchased property to the attorney/principal person.